bixb922/crank-organ/doc-software/README.md

 See [General Configuration](#general-configuration) to configure WiFi.

-## Update to a newer version

-Follow the installation instructions.
-You need to repeat the ```esptool.py``` command described there with the new .bin files from the repository.

-The ```Makefile``` in the ```crank-organ/tools``` folder of the Github repository also can:
-* Compile changes to mpy files
-* Upload changed mpy or html files via mpremote
-* Generate a romfs image, to be deployed with ```esptool.py````

 # 17. Other stuff

-## Increase MIDI file capacity
+## Increase MIDI file capacity (compression)

-The software accepts compressed MIDI files.
-With average size crank organ music MIDI files (what I'm trying to say: withthe tunes I have) the capacity without compression is about 700 files for the 16MB flash version of the ESP32-S3.
-With compression the capacity is about 1500 MIDI files for the 16MB version and 700 files for the 8MB version of the ESP32-S3 board.
+The software accepts both uncompressed and compressed MIDI files.
+With average size crank organ music MIDI files.
+To compress MIDI files use the ```compress_midi.py``` utility of the ```crank-organ/tools``` folder.

+The capacity without compression is about 700 files for the 16MB flash version of the ESP32-S3.
+With compression the capacity is  1500 to 2000 MIDI files for the 16MB version and half of that for the 8MB version of the ESP32-S3 board.

 The ```compress_midi.py``` utility included here runs on your PC.
 It compresses all MIDI files in an input folder to an ouput folder.
 The input files are not changed.
 The output folder should start empty.
 If ```compress_midi.py``` is run again, only changed files are processed.

 The ```compress_midi.py``` is in the ```tools``` folder of the repository and runs on your PC or Mac or Linux (not on the microcontroller).
 You need to do: ```pip install mido``` as a prerrequisite (pip is a Python utility on the PC to install software packages. mido is package to read and write MIDI files).

 The compression is done in several steps by ```compress_midi.py```:
 * Only note on, note off and program change MIDI events are kept, the rest of the MIDI events are discarded.
 Set tempo meta events are processed and incorporated into the MIDI times.
 All meta messages are discarded.
-Pulses per beat is set to a lower (standard) value of 96, which should be precise enough for mechanical music.
+Pulses per beat is set to a lower (standard) value, which should be precise enough for mechanical music.
 All this makes the MIDI file much faster to process and considerably smaller.
+* The number of channels is reduced to the number of instruments in the --known_programs parameter of the command.
+This parameter must list all instruments or program nubmers used in the Pinout page.
+You do not need to include channel 10 drum/percussion in this list.
 * All note on and note off events are converted to note on events with running status.
 This can give in a significant file size reduction.
-* Then the files are compressed by ```compress_midi.py``` using the gzip algorthm and written to the output folder with .gz suffix.
+* Then the files are compressed by ```compress_midi.py``` using the gzip algorithm and written to the output folder with .gz suffix.
 In other words, ```foo.mid``` becomes ```foo.mid.gz```.

 Finally, you should copy these files to the microcontroller using the "Update to auto folder" button of the File Manager.
-This will replace all *.mid files with their *.mid.gz compressed counterpart.
+This will upload the file or replace all *.mid files with their *.mid.gz compressed counterpart.

 The music player will automatically recognize either the .mid file or the .mid.gz file and decompress on the fly if necessary.

 Use ```compress_midi.py --help``` for help with the utility program.
 Input and output folder name need to be specified only once because they are kept in ```compress_midi.json``` in the current folder on the PC.

-Average compression for my 300+ MIDI files is to 40% of the original size, considering that the allocation unit of the flash is blocks of 4096 bytes.

 There is an additional feature of compress_midi.py: it leaves a file named ```setlist_9.json```in the compressed file folder.
 This can be uploaded together with the MIDI files (with the same "upload to auto folder" operation in the file manager).
 Then recall the stored playlist in the Performance page and you will have a number 9 setlist of the last 4 weeks of modifications.
 This facilitates checking recent tunes.
+You need "multiple setlists" enabled in the General Configuration page to use this feature.

 ## SD card